University of Utah: Media

 Eccles Broadcast Center is home to three broadcast stations.

 The university has several public broadcasting affiliations, many of which utilize the Eccles Broadcast Center.
 These stations include PBS Utah (formerly branded as KUED channel 7), a PBS member station and producer of local documentaries; KUEN channel 9, an educational station for teachers and students from the Utah Education Network; KUER 90.1 FM, a public radio affiliate of National Public Radio, American Public Media, and Public Radio International; and K-UTE 1620.

 NewsBreak is the student-run television newscast on campus.
 During 2011, the program celebrated its 40th anniversary.
 Broadcasts air every Thursday night at 10 pm during the fall and spring semesters on KUEN.

 The Daily Utah Chronicle, also referred to as the Chrony, has been the university's independent, student-run paper since 1890.
 It publishes daily on school days during fall and spring semesters and weekly during summer semester.
 The paper typically runs between eight and twelve pages, with longer editions for weekend game guides.
 The paper converted to a broadsheet format in 2003 when the Newspaper Agency Corporation began printing it.
 The Society of Professional Journalists selected the newspaper as one of three finalists for best all-around daily student newspaper in the nation in both 2007 and 2008.
 Staff from the Chronicle feed into Utah journalism circles, some of them rising to considerable prominence, such as former editor Matt Canham, whose work with The Salt Lake Tribune earned him the Don Baker Investigative Reporting Award from the Utah Chapter of the Society of Professional Journalists.

 The University of Utah Press, the oldest press in Utah and now part of the J. Willard Marriott Library, publishes books on topics including the outdoors, anthropology and archaeology, linguistics, creative nonfiction, Mesoamerica, Native American studies, and Utah, Mormon, and Western history.
 The Wallace Stegner Prize in American Environmental or Western History is presented annually by the press.
 Its Utah Series in Middle East Studies has been criticized for "specializing" in "methodologically flawed accounts" of the Armenian genocide that seek to reject the term genocide as being applicable to the event, and includes works by Guenter Lewy, Justin McCarthy, and Yücel Güçlü.
-The university is also home to a national literary journal, Quarterly West.
+The university is also home to two long-running publications: the Western Humanities Review (1947–), and literary journal Quarterly West (1976–).